-Group: Police shooting of Utah boy shows mental-crisis gaps
+Boy’s shooting raises questions about police crisis training

 Similar questions are being raised in Rochester, New York, following the death of a Black man whose brother called police about his unusual behavior shortly after a mental health evaluation.
 It comes as demonstrators have urged cities to “defund the police” and shift money to social services instead.

 In Utah, the boy survived with serious injuries.
-He appears to be white based on a photo posted online by his mother, although police have not provided his race.
-His mother, Golda Barton, has said she called 911 on Friday night because he was having a breakdown and she needed help from a crisis-intervention officer.
+He appears to be white based on a photo posted online by his mother, Golda Barton, although police have not provided his race.
+Barton says she called 911 on Friday night because he was having a breakdown and she needed help from a crisis-intervention officer.

 The Salt Lake City officers who came were not specialists in crisis intervention but had some mental health training, and they ended up shooting the boy as he ran away because they believed he made threats involving a weapon, authorities said.
+There was no indications he had a weapon.

 An officer trained in crisis response would have handled the situation differently, focusing on deescalation and avoiding shouting or using sirens, which can be disorienting, said Sherri Wittwer, board president of CIT Utah, a nonprofit that provides crisis intervention training for law enforcement.